Introduction to Embedded Firmware Development

-An embedded system is a stand alone, intelligent system dedicated to running a set of tasks, or an application, from the moment it is powered on.
+An embedded system is a stand-alone, intelligent system dedicated to running a set of tasks from the moment it is powered on.

-This is in contrast to the way an application is started on a desktop or similar device, where the user does not have to specifically load anything.
+This is in contrast to the way an application is started on a desktop or similar device, since with an embedded system the user does not have to specifically load anything.

 An example of an embedded system would be a household washing machine.
-Once the proper wash cycle is selected and started, it will run until completion.
+Once the proper wash cycle is selected and started it will run through a programmed sequence of events.

 The intelligence part is determining the water level, performing the wash, rinse and spin cycles, and other related tasks based on user selection.